If you are lucky enough to have an espresso machine at home, here is our guide for you!

 Keep your coffee cup on top of your espresso machine, this will keep the cup warm.

 You can also use hot water from your kettle to heat your cup.

 2.Take out your group handle and make sure it is clean, warm and dry.

 If your group handle is wet then you will end up with cool and dirty water in your coffee.

-3. Purge your shower screen, run the hot water for a few seconds to make sure the water for your coffee is clean and the temperature is just right.
+Purging is running the hot water from the group head to make sure the water for your coffee is clean and the temperature is just right.

 Collapse the coffee by tapping the group handle on a level bench and add more coffee if required.